Julian22222/PRACTICE/Notes/Notes5b.md

+# How to keep active user without using global useStete -> that allow to reload the page and still have the active user

-# JWT stays in HTTP-only cookie
+### JWT stays in HTTP-only cookie

 when user is loged in we don't need to assign the user to global State - useState.
 Then: